 As a veteran of the United States Marine Corps and a martial arts practitioner, Michael Veltri knows about facing tough opponents—but cancer proved to be his most difficult battle.

-In 2003, Veltri made an appointment with his urologist after finding a lump on his right testicle; it was testicular cancer.
+In 2003, when he was that age, Veltri made an appointment with his urologist after finding a lump on his right testicle; it was testicular cancer.
 Even though a CAT scan showed it hadn’t spread, the aggressive nature of this type of cancer meant Veltri had to make quick decisions about treatment: He underwent surgery to remove the testicle just 24 hours after diagnosis.

 The surgery was successful.
 However, during a routine followup scan a few months later, Veltri learned that the cancer spread to his left lung; treatment included surgery and three months of chemotherapy.

 Throughout treatment, Veltri brought friends to all of his medical appointments, saying, “You have to bring someone to take notes.
 You’re so shell-shocked that you can’t process everything; it sounded like the urologist and the oncologist were speaking a foreign language.”

 Daily chemotherapy was difficult: Veltri spent time meditating, praying and reading Harry Potter novels.
 The support of loved ones and the nurses—whom Veltri calls “oncology angels”—helped pull him through.

 Though he was too exhausted to participate in martial arts, Veltri, a fifth-degree black belt in Aikido and founder of DC Aikido Martial Arts, went to the dojo to watch students on the mats.
 “I wanted to be around people with positive energy,” he explains.